WISDEM/RAFT/README.md

 \* CCBlade is a module of WISDEM, but can be used separately.
 RAFT only requires CCBlade (and some additional related functions) out of the larger WISDEM code.
 Power users installing from source can install either CCBlade or WISDEM, but for highest efficiency, we recommend installing CCBlade, without the entire WISDEM installation.

+Note that conda is required for the following installations.

 ## Installing All Dependencies with `conda`

 To install all required python packages to run RAFT using `conda`, follow the steps below.